codescape/bitvunit/readme.md

         assertThat(pageUnderTest, is(compliantTo(new XmlRuleSet("/rulesets/all-rules.xml"))));
     }

-To learn about other ways of using BitvUnit in your project have a look at the tests inside the `bitvunit-samples` project that are written to show other ways of testing against the rules of this library.
+To learn about other ways of using BitvUnit have a look at the tests inside the `bitvunit-samples` project that are written to show other ways of testing against the rules of this library.

 ## Contributing